dmoralestech/simple-example/README.md

 ## Known Issues
 1. if you select a make and model, then view the model and decide to come back to change the mode.... the model drop down has lost all the models.
 I know why, but didnt have time to fix it.
 This is the same problem that shows two cars, and then one disapears.
+2. Car of the week, has a broken image... oh well.
 2. Slow, very slow.